sepsoh/cpu-load-warning/README.md

 # cpu-load-warning
-this program alert you when your load is more than 99% and
+simple program that alert you as notify when your load is more than 99% weiten and
 # how to use
 install ```apt install php``` or ``` yum install php```  or  ...